abidk/Interactive-Syllabus-Visualisation/README.md

 Developed using Dojo/JavaScript.

-Takes university course data and presents it a fashion so the course syllabus can be visualised.
-The student can then pick course subject they would like to do and it highlights the mandatory courses required.
+Takes university course data and presents it to the student so the course syllabus can be visualised.

+The student can then pick course subjects and the application will highlight subjects availabkle to them in subsequent semesters.

+The application allows the student to select courses to meet the mimimum criteria.